-How is my settlement taxed?
 If you are involved in a lawsuit and are anticipating compensation for damages, this is a question you may be asking yourself and it is important to understand the tax implications related to your settlement.
-The article below has been prepared by John McGuire, a tax attorney and business attorney at The McGuire Law Firm to discuss the taxation of settlements for lost wages, lost profits and loss in value of property.
+The article below has been prepared by John McGuire, a tax attorney and business attorney at The McGuire Law Firm to discuss the taxation of settlements for lost wages, lost profits, and loss in value of a property.
 Please remember that this article is for informational purposes only and to consult directly with your attorney and tax advisors.

-If your lawsuit is an employment related lawsuit for a claim such as involuntary termination or unlawful discrimination, the proceeds received for lost wages, severance pay or back pay are considered taxable wages and are subject to self-employment tax.
-Thus, these settlement proceeds are subject to federal income tax, social security tax and Medicare tax.
-Furthermore, these proceeds should be subject to withholding and therefore the payor (generally the employer) should issue a W-2 to reporting the wages or salary (income) and taxes withheld.
+If your lawsuit is an employment-related lawsuit for a claim such as involuntary termination or unlawful discrimination, the proceeds received for lost wages, severance pay, or back pay are considered taxable wages and are subject to self-employment tax.
+Thus, these settlement proceeds are subject to federal income tax, social security tax, and Medicare tax.
+Furthermore, these proceeds should be subject to withholding and therefore the payor (generally the employer) should issue a W-2 to report the wages or salary (income) and taxes withheld.
 You would thereafter need to report this income on your 1040 individual income tax return.

 What about lost profits from a trade or business.
 Settlement proceeds received from lost profits will also be subject to self-employment tax and would be included in your business income.
 Issues and facts may vary, but in general, proceeds for lost profit would be reported as income to your business as if the business had made the money.